- Reviewed: 22 January 2021, 15:11 NZDT

 Related news features

-The United Arab Emirates has suspended all flights to and from Qatar from 6 June 2017 until further notice.
-Qatar has also suspended all flights to and from the United Arab Emirates.
+All air and sea travel between the United Arab Emirates and Qatar is suspended.
 New Zealanders travelling between Qatar and the United Arab Emirates, Bahrain, Egypt, and Saudi Arabia, or from New Zealand via Qatar to these destinations, are advised to contact their airline or travel agent to see if their bookings are affected and make alternative travel arrangements to reach their destination if necessary.

-The UAE Government has announced that it is an offence to show sympathy or bias towards Qatar, or demonstrate disapproval to the Government's current policy in relation to Qatar.
-This includes the use of social media or any other form of communication to voice sympathy or disapproval.
+The UAE Government has announced that it is an offence to show or voice sympathy or bias towards Qatar, or demonstrates disapproval to the Government's current policy in relation to Qatar.
+This includes the use of social media or any other form of communication.
 Offenders could be imprisoned and subject to a fine.
 New Zealanders in the UAE are reminded they should familiarise themselves with local laws and customs and comply with them.

 Local and maritime safety

-Travellers entering the Gulf area by sea should be aware that many areas of the Gulf are highly sensitive, including near maritime boundaries and the islands of Abu Musa and the Tunbs in the Southern Gulf.
-Mariners are advised to make thorough enquires before entering these waters or visiting ports.
+Travellers entering the Gulf area by sea should be aware that many areas of the Gulf are highly sensitive, including near maritime boundaries and the islands of Abu Musa, the Tunbs in the Southern Gulf and the Strait of Hormuz.
+Mariners are advised to make thorough enquires before entering these waters or visiting ports, as vessels have been inspected and people detained and arrested.

 General travel advice